SPAAM-community/wss-summer-school/docs/2022/day-3.md

     <summary>Click me to view the walkthrough</summary>
         <div style="border-style: none none none solid;border-left-color:#74d1f6;border-left-width=2px;padding:10px">

-> ⚠️ We highly recommend viewing this walkthrough via the Jupyter notebook linked above!
+> ⚠️ We highly recommend viewing this walkthrough via the Jupyter notebook above!
+> The output of commands on the website for this walkthrough are displayed in their
+> own code blocks - be wary of what you copy-paste!

 ```python
 from IPython.core.display import SVG
 ```

-# Introduction to data manipulation in Python with Pandas and visulization with plotnine
+#### Introduction to data manipulation in Python with Pandas and visulization with plotnine

 Maxime Borry
 SPAAM Summer School 2022